 Cons:

-- Not likely to be a good fit for organisations in the private sector
+• Less likely to provide a good fit for organisations outside of the public sector

 Ventrica